Story Centered Learning

 Using quotes to search for phrases

-You searched for "kibera slum".
+You searched for "women group".

 The search engine will include stories that have any one of these words inside the parentheses.